Regional governments silent after U.N. calls for Asia boatpeople rescue

 "We don't allow them in," said First Admiral Tan Kok Kwee, northern region head of the Malaysian Maritime Enforcement Agency.
 "It's a policy matter."

-Indonesia provided food, water and medical supplies to around 500 passengers on a boat off the coast of the northwestern province of Aceh on Monday, before sending the vessel toward Malaysia.
+Indonesia provided food, water and medical supplies to around 500 passengers on a boat off the coast of the northwestern province of Aceh on Monday, before sending the vessel towards Malaysia.

 The Indonesian Navy said the passengers of the boat they sent onwards wanted to go to Malaysia, not Indonesia.